-If you are someone who has been using VirtualBox version 5.2.2 or higher versions, then there is a chance that you might have noticed that when you fire up two VMs irrespective of their architecture, all the virtual machines, let it be Windows, Linux or Mac have the same IP address.
+If you are someone who has been using VirtualBox version 5.2.2 or higher versions.
+Then there is a chance that you might have noticed that when you fire up two VMs irrespective of their architecture, have the same IP address.
+Let it be Windows, Linux or Mac OS.

 How to assign different IP address to virtual machines in VirtualBox: –

 The fix that has been provided in the below step will work on all platform whether its MAC, Linux or Windows.

 Before getting started, the first thing you need to do is make sure that your primary machine has internet access.

 - In your primary machine launch the terminal, or command prompt and type ‘ifconfig’ or ‘ipconfig’, copy the IPv4 address and close the terminal window.

 - Now start the virtual machine from VirtualBox, but make sure that your virtual machine is attached to ‘Nat Network.’

 - Once the VM loads up, launch the terminal or command prompt and type ‘arp -a’ to find out the gateway IP.
 Next go to settings to configure the network setting, for Windows, VM go to ‘Control Panel’ > ‘Network and Internet’ > ‘Network Connections’.Right-click on the desired adapter and click on ‘Properties’.
 Then double-click on ‘Internet Protocol Version 4’ > and then click on the second radio button stating the ‘Use the following IP address’ > enter an IP address that falls in the range of the default gateway > in the subnet mask section enter ‘255.255.255.0’.

 In the default gateway section enter the default gateway IP.
 Last but not the least in the ‘Preferred DNS Server’ section enter the IPv4 address of your primary machine.
 Next click on the ‘ok’ button to set the current setting.